emirdemirel/ALTA/README.md

 ### B) Running the training pipeline

 There are two recipes included in this repository.
-The first one is the

-* Retrieve Data:

-The s5 recipe is based on the DSing!300x30x2 dataset within Smule's DAMP[2] repository.
-To retrieve the DSing!300x30x2,
-* Set the path to DAMP - Sing!300x30x2 data:
+The first one is a single-stream CTDNN - self-attention based acoustic model with RNNLM rescoring (1) presented in .., and the MStre-Net recipe which has a multistream cross-domain acoustic model(2), which is published in ISMIR2021.

+For (1), please navigate to ```Model_SingleStream/ ```, and for (2), ```MStre-Net```.
+The recipe-specific Readme's are provided within these directories.

 ```
 cd s5